kottofy/helpdesk-bot-with-confluence/2017-05-03-CME-HelpDesk.md

 <!--TODO: Insert code snippet or image for LUIS -->
 ![placeholder](http://placehold.it/350x150?text=Placeholder)

+Future technical opportunities include:
+- Improving the authentication flow to allow any user to login to their Confluence account
+- Retrain LUIS to better identify intents and entities
+- Structure the dialog to allow LUIS to be utilized after the waterfall has begun
+  - This is a known flaw with the Bot Framework that is being addressed

  ### Prerequisite Steps and Intial Roadblocks ###

 There were several prerequiste steps and installations before we could begin working on this project, which are listed above.
 Installing Visual Studio Code and Node.js allowed us to start building our bot, however when it came time to test the bot for the first time we couldn't use the Bot Framework Channel Emulator.
 Because CME is a financial institution with a lot of protective regulations, employees can only download software available through their internal store.
 The Channel Emulator we needed to test our bot was not on that list of approved downloads.
 While we waited for a representative from CME to approve the Channel Emulator as an approved download, we switched our bot to use the ConsoleConnector instead of the standard ChatConnecter.
 This allowed us to remain productive and test our conversation flow before adding in UI elements meant for rich channels.